pangsua26/film-fiesta/README.md

 ## Features

-* Add movies to the list
+* Secure register and log in (JSON Web Token and Bcrypt)
-* Reminder tool for later times
+* Add movies to the list (saves in MongoDB Atlas)
-* Insert movies into MongoDB
+* Delete movies from the list

 ## Technologies Used